geltz/vectorpusher/README.md

 ## Usage

-1. Drop **vectorpusher** before your conditioning hits the sampler.
+1. Enter your prompt into the node as a drop-in replacement.
 2. Connect:

    * `clip`: your model’s CLIP